 1. What is reckless endangerment in Colorado?

-Reckless endangerment is when a person recklessly engages in conduct which creates a substantial risk of serious bodily injury to another.1
+Reckless endangerment is when a person recklessly engages in conduct that creates a substantial risk of serious bodily injury to another.1

 An example is discarding a lit cigarette on a pile of dry grass in front of an occupied house.
 Dropping the cigarette on dry grass is reckless since there is a big risk it would start a fire.
 And it is endangerment because the fire could seriously hurt the occupants inside the house.

 Reckless conduct is a gross deviation from the standard of care that a reasonable person would exercise.
 People are reckless when they consciously disregard a significant risk they created.